xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 Centreon recommends using their snmp implementation plugins to gather metrics - *cpu load, memory usage etc.*

+Plugins can be added using the web interface or by using the system package manager (dnf or rhel based distros & apt for the debian family).

-On wanted monitored host, snmp should be configured and working.
+On wanted monitored hosts, snmp must be configured and working.

 <!--

 prendre plugin pollers

 systemctl restart cbd centengine centreon

 apt install -y snmp
 nano /etc/snmp/snmp.conf